 Grind is a rough and tumble display typeface characterized by thick block letters with a damaged texture.
 This font would be a perfect choice for poster art, video game or sports design projects, headline copy for editorials, logo design, and jersey numbers.
 Use it anywhere you want to emote strength and toughness.

 The download includes all caps letters and comes with web fonts.

 Leophard is a super sporty, modern vintage slab serif font family that includes six different fonts from regular to shadow, to outline, to stencil.
 They’ve got that classic vintage sports look.
 In fact, the numbers are perfect for sports jersey numbers while the regular, outline, and bold style letters are recommended for headlines, logos, posters, jerseys, signs, and labels.
-If you want the vintage vibe, go for the shadow version of the font.
+If you want the vintage vibe, go for the shadow version of the block lettering font.

 The download includes all 6 styles, with upper and lowercase characters, numbers, punctuation, alternate characters, and accented characters.